General Info – summary

 This attractive unarmed Plant is up to 2+m high.
 Arching branches are covered with white hairs.
-This usually evergreen plant has opposite simple Leaves with entire margins.
+This usually evergreen plant has opposite, simple Leaves with entire margins.
 The snowy white, bisexual, zygomorphic Flowers are in cymes with 1+4 white petals and 2 fertile stamens.
-Superior ovary has 1-2 ovules.
+The superior ovary has 1-2 ovules.
 Fruit: small, sessile, explosively dehiscent capsule, with soft seeds covered with hygroscopic hairs.

-Common names: (Afr) Bosviooltjie, Grysbarleria.
-(Eng) Grey Barleria.
+Common names: (Afr) bosviooltjie, fluweelblaarbosviooltjie, grysbarleria.
+(Eng) grey Barleria.

 Family: Acanthaceae.
 (The Acanthus family).
-This family has about 230 genera and 4 000 species.
-In southern Africa, there are about 42 genera and 350 species.
-All members have simple Leaves without stipules.
-They are mostly entire.
-Inflorescences are mostly bracteate – subtending each flower.
-The Flowers are usually zygomorphic, bisexual with a nectariferous disc.
-The calyx usually shorter than the gamopetalous corolla, which has 1-2 lips.
-4 Stamens arising on the corolla are usually present.
+This diverse family has exceptionally taxonomic diversity with 250 genera and about 2 500 species.
+Most of these are shrubs, herbs and occasional climbers.
+All members have branched tap roots and simple Leaves without stipules.
+In southern Africa, there are about 191 genera and 2 000 species.
+All members have simple opposite petiolate Leaves and lack stipules.
+Most have Cystoliths (large cell wall outgrowth of calcium carbonate with a silicon containing stalk – occurring mainly in the epidermis).
+Leaves are mostly entire.
+Inflorescences are mostly with bracts – subtending each flower.
+The Flowers are usually zygomorphic, (irregular flower with the corolla divisible into 2 equal halves in one plane only – making them bilaterally symmetrical).
+Flowers are bisexual with a nectariferous (flower producing nectar) disc.
+The calyx is usually shorter than the corolla, which has 1-2 lips.
+2 or 4 Stamens arising on the corolla are usually present.
+Anthers open by longitudinal slits.
 The superior 2-locular Ovary contains a large embryo.
-Fruit is 2-locular and Seeds lack endosperm.
-Local genera on this website include Barleria, Justicia and Mackaya.
+The thin Style has with a bilobed Stigma.
+The explosive dehiscent and stalkless Fruit is a 2-locular Capsule and Seeds lack endosperm.
+Local tree genera on this website include Barleria, Justicia and Mackaya.

 Name derivation: Barleria – after the French Botanists Jacques Barrelier (1603-1673). albostellata – albo – white (flowers); stellata – star-like – referring to the hairs.
-In this genus, there are about 250 species, of which about 60 species occur in southern Africa.
+About 60 species occur in southern Africa.

 Plant

-This attractive Plant (photo 963) is unarmed and usually is a medium to large multi-stemmed shrub, which under ideal conditions, may reach 2+m high.
-White hairs cover the arching, slender Branches.
+This attractive multi-stemmed Plant (photo 963) is unarmed, a usually upright, medium to large multi-stemmed shrub, which under ideal conditions, may reach 2+m high.
+It may also be a scrambling multi-stemmed shrub.
+Branched tap roots are present.
+The arching Branches are slender and covered with white hairs.

 Leaves

-This is usually an evergreen plant, but Leaves may be lost in cold weather.
-They are simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
-Leaves are opposite, broadly ovate (shape of an egg) and each leaf is up to 14 x 8cm (photo 679).
+Due to the overall leaf colour, this plant is known as the grey Baleria.
+It is usually an evergreen plant, but Leaves may be lost in cold weather.
+Initially both sides covered with hairs.
+Leaves are simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
+Leaves are opposite (photo 677 – under Flowers), broadly ovate (shape of an egg with the widest point closest to the petiole) and each leaf is up to 14 x 8cm – often smaller (photo 679).
 The Margin is entire (with a continuous margin, not in any way indented – photo 672).
-Leaves are velvety grey-green on both surfaces but lighter on the lower surface (photo 679) and here the Midrib and Lateral veins protrude.
+Leaves are velvety grey green on both surfaces but lighter on the lower surface (photo 679) and here the Midrib and 4-7 pairs of Lateral veins protrude.
 On the upper surface, the veins are sunken.
-The Apex is pointed, and the Base is broadly tapering or rounded.
-It might be slightly decurrent (leaf blades that partly wrap or have wings around the stem or petiole (photo 672).
+The Apex is acute – pointed, and the Base is broadly tapering or rounded.
+The leaf base might be slightly decurrent (leaf blades that partly wrap or have wings around the stem or petiole (leaf stalk – photos 672 & 679).
 The hairy petiole is up to 3cm long and grooved on the upper surface (photo 679).
 There are usually 2 Serial Buds in leaf axils, the upper bud producing a normal branch or a single inflorescence and the lower bud producing a branch or vegetative spine system.

 Flowers

-The snow-white, shortly trumpet shaped Flowers are attractive and similar to those in Mackaya bella.
+The snow-white, shortly trumpet shaped Flowers are attractive and similar like those in Mackaya bella.
 They appear sporadically from spring to late summer.
-The inflorescence is a cyme (a broad, more or less flat-topped, determinate flower cluster, with central flowers opening first) with 2-4 flowers at branch ends.
+The inflorescence is a Cyme (a broad, more or less flat-topped, determinate flower cluster, with central flowers opening first).
+2-4 flowers occur at branch ends.
 Single flowers also occur.
-Flowers are bisexual and zygomorphic (irregular flower with the corolla is divisible into 2 equal halves in one plane only) surrounded by 4 leafy, purple-tinged bracts (photo 667).
+Flowers are bisexual and zygomorphic (irregular flower with the corolla divisible into 2 equal halves in one plane only).
+Each flower is surrounded by 4 leafy, purple-tinged bracts (photo 667).
 (Bracts are modified specialised leaves usually found with inflorescences and flowers.
-They may be different from “normal” leaves – bigger or smaller, different shape and colour.
-They may occur in whorls).
-These hairy bracts resemble a spider’s nest.
+They are different from “normal” leaves – bigger or smaller having a different shape and colour.
+They enclose the inflorescence and may occur in whorls).
+These hairy bracts may resemble a spider’s nest.
 The Disc (a more or less fleshy or elevated development of the receptacle) is deeply cup shaped.
 The Calyx is irregular with 4 lobes.
 The 2 large outer lobes are abaxial (facing away from the stem; lower surface of leaf) and the inner lobes are lateral and small.
-The thin (photo 171) tubular Corolla is irregular and gamopetalous (with united joined petals – at least at the base).
+The thin tubular Corolla (photo 171) is irregular and gamopetalous (with united joined petals – at least at the base).
 There are usually 2 fertile Stamens (photo 171) inserted on the corolla.
 These 2 stamens are not didynamous (having 4 stamens disposed in 2 pairs of 2 different lengths).
-The Filaments may be long, are often twisted, and cross over each other.
-The Anthers are basifixed (photo 678) and they dehisce longitudinally.
-The 2 theca – pollen sacs are initially visible (photo 678) but far less so once the pollen is being shed (photo 171E).
+The 2 Filaments (the slender stalks that support the anthers) are long often twisted, and cross over each other.
+The Anthers are basifixed (photo 678) and 2-thecous (with 2 pollen sacs) that dehisce longitudinally.
+The 2 thecae (covering sheathes) are initially visible (photo 678) but far less so once the pollen is being shed (photo 171E).
 At this later stage, the released pollen is visible.
-The 2-locular superior Ovary has 1 or 2 ovules in each Locule.
-The exserted Style (here extending beyond the perianth) is terete (circular in cross-section – photo 171).
+The 2-locular superior Ovary is hairless and has 1 or 2 ovules in each Locule.
+The long exserted simple Style (here extending beyond the perianth) has fine hairs and is terete (circular in cross-section – photo 171).
+The Stigma is bilobed (photo 171E.
 (Sep-Feb).

 Fruit

-The small, explosively dehiscent and stalkless Fruit is a Capsule (a dry fruit resulting from the maturing of a compound ovary, which usually opens at maturity by one or more lines of dehiscence).
-In this plant, it may have a beak.
+The small, explosively dehiscent and stalkless Fruit is a hairless Capsule (a dry fruit resulting from the maturing of a compound ovary, which usually opens at maturity by one or more lines of dehiscence).
+In this plant, it is up to 16mm long and may have a beak and seeds are explosively dispersed up to several metres.
+Hooked Seeds aid wind dispersal.
 Seeds are soft with hygroscopic (tending to absorb moisture from the air) hairs over the whole surface.
 (Autumn-Winter).

 Distribution & Ecology

-These plants occur naturally in the Limpopo and Zimbabwe – in riverine thickets, rocky woodland and well-drained soils.
-They grow best in full sun – usually below 1 500m.
+These plants occur naturally in the Limpopo (South Africa) and Zimbabwe.
+It grows in riverine thickets, rocky woodland and well-drained soils.
+They are thus Endemic (restricted to a particular geographic location) in Southern Africa.
 Pollinating agents are insects – including butterflies and these insects attract birds.
 The plant reaches maturity after about 3 years.

 Ethnobotany

 This attractive garden plant is slightly drought and cold resistant.
-Propagation is by seeds or cuttings and within 3 years, the plant reaches maturity.
-Plants grow best in moist soil in full sun or semi shade.
+Propagation is by seeds or cuttings.
+They grow best in full sun or semi-shade and usually below 1 500m.
 The plant attracts insects and birds.
 Pruning will enhance appearance.
+Traditional medicine makes use of the leaves.

 References